franzbu/WinHammer.spoon/README.md

 ### Change Margin

 You can change the size of the area of the window where the vertical-only and horizontal-only resizing applies by adjusting the option 'margin'.
 The standard value is 0.3, which corresponds to 30 percent.
 Changing it to 0 results in deactivating this options, changing it to 1 results in deactivating resizing.
-Any value in between 0 and 1 has both options enabled in the respective areas.

 ```lua
 WinHammer:new({